SEED-research-lab/edX-clustering/README.md

 edX Course Usage Clustering Pipeline
 ==============
-Authors: Krishna Madhavan (1), Kerrie Douglas (2), Doipayan Roy (2), and Taylor Williams (2)
+Authors:      Krishna Madhavan, Kerrie Douglas, Doipayan Roy, and Taylor Williams

-Affiliations: (1) Microsoft, (2) Purdue University
+Affiliation:  Purdue University

 _&lt;<https://tzwilliams.github.io/edX-clustering/>&gt;_
 _&lt;<https://github.com/tzwilliams/edX-clustering>&gt;_

-This project is still being actively developed.
+Please note that this project is still under active development.
 As is, the code is highly experimental and will need to be cleaned before production use.

 ## Environment Setup
 1) At present this pipeline is designed to work within the RStudio IDE (https://www.rstudio.com/).
 You will need to either install R and RStudio or use an online version of RStudio.
 Alternatively, an online version is available for free on nanoHUB.org (https://nanohub.org/resources/rstudio); however, the following instructions may need to be slightly modified if using the online version.